apidaysnz/apidaysnz/_posts/2015-09-22-vivian-chandra.md

 ## Bio:

 Vivian Chandra is currently the ICT & Database Manager at Amnesty International Aotearoa New Zealand.
 She has been involved with Amnesty since she was in high school, and calls herself a human rights activist that just happens to *do* IT.

+## Slides:

+Slides are now available [here](http://apidaysnz.s3-website-ap-southeast-2.amazonaws.com/chandra.pdf)